FHICT-S-Koen/info-map/README.md

 # Info-map

 ## About
-This project aims to be an extension of your brain, that can store easily accessible notes you have made or want to make.
-This is all done within a single page by providing you with an “infinite” map together with many useful features.
+This application aims to store easily accessible notes you have made or want to make, by providing you with an “infinite” map together with many useful features.

 ## The motivation for this project